sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-05-23-custom-java-agent-instrumentation-api.md

   show_overlay_excerpt: false
   caption: Load Time Instrumentation and Runtime Introspection
 ---
-Java agents let you instrument classes without modifying application source code.
-They are powerful for tracing, profiling, and policy enforcement, but they run at platform-critical boundaries.
+Java agents are powerful because they operate at a boundary most application code never reaches: class loading and runtime instrumentation.

+That is also why they deserve more caution than ordinary libraries.
+An agent can improve observability, profiling, or policy enforcement across the JVM, but it can also make startup opaque, widen blast radius, and complicate rollback if the design is too broad.

 ---

-## Entry Modes

-- `premain(String, Instrumentation)`: loaded at JVM startup via `-javaagent`
-- `agentmain(String, Instrumentation)`: attached to running JVM (dynamic attach)

-Use `premain` for predictable startup instrumentation.
-Use `agentmain` for diagnostics and emergency attach workflows.
+## What an Agent Is Good At

+Custom agents make sense when the concern is genuinely cross-cutting:

+- timing or tracing many classes consistently
+- lightweight runtime diagnostics
+- enforcement of a narrow policy at load time
+- targeted bytecode transformation without changing source

+They are much weaker when used to hide behavior that should really live in normal application code.

 ---

+## Choose the Right Entry Mode

+Agents have two main entry modes:

+- `premain(String, Instrumentation)` for JVM startup via `-javaagent`
+- `agentmain(String, Instrumentation)` for dynamic attach

+Use `premain` when instrumentation should be part of the normal process startup contract.
+Use `agentmain` for diagnostics, emergency analysis, or controlled runtime attach scenarios.

+The operational difference matters because startup agents participate directly in boot success and startup time.

+---

-## Minimal, Targeted Transformer
+## A Narrow Transformer Is a Healthy Transformer

 ```java
 public final class Agent {